Peter Rodger: Personal life

 Rodger married Ong Li Chin Tye, a Malaysian Chinese nurse who worked on film sets and later a research assistant for a film company.
 They had two children, Elliot (1991–2014) and Georgia (b.
 1995).

 In c.
 1996, Rodger moved together with his family from the United Kingdom to California.
 In 1998, he divorced his wife, Li Chin Tye.
 In 1999, after his divorce, Rodger married Moroccan actress Soumaya Akaaboune, with whom he had his third child and second son, Jazz.

-In 2014, his elder son, Elliot Rodger, murdered six people and injured fourteen others in Isla Vista, California, then killed himself.
+On May 23, 2014, his elder son, Elliot, murdered six people and injured fourteen others in Isla Vista, California, then killed himself.
 Afterwards, Peter gave several interviews to shed light on the incident and Elliot's upbringing.